 At a strategic level, the Board are supported in their risk-based decision-making process by the RMC, who provide quarterly updates on risk-related matters relevant to the Board.
-In turn, this enables the Board to consider key risks during the strategy setting and business planning processes (this then influences the risk appetite and Risk Management Strategy for LMIE, with input from the CRO).
+In turn, this enables the Board to consider key risks during the strategy setting and business planning processes (this then influences the risk appetite and Risk Management Strategy for LMIE, with input from the LSM CRO and Head of Risk Management).
 The risk appetite process occurs during the business planning process.
 The LMIE RMF is set to operate within the context of the strategic objectives of LSM.